 Pharmaceutical manufacturing software provides process manufacturing functionalities such as recipe management, batch tracking, expiration management, quality control, compliance tracking, and production scheduling.
-The software also provides features found in most manufacturing or material resource planning (MRP) options including improved inventory control, order management, and proper purchasing and oevrall accounting.
+The software also provides features found in most manufacturing or material resource planning (MRP) options including improved inventory control, order management, and proper purchasing and overall accounting.

-Solutions Available to Pharmaceutical Manufacturers
+ERP Solutions Available to Pharmaceutical Manufacturers

 There are a number of ERP systems on the market designed to address the specific business challenges facing pharmaceutical manufacturers.
 It doesn't always feel that way though.
 Surfacing pharma appropriate ERP solutions among the large number of discrete and job-shop oriented manufacturing solutions can be tough.